The Swift (Saville) Analysis Aptitude Test

 It’s unlikely the employer will share the score you need to proceed to the next level, so it’s better to aim high for all elements.

-The standard Saville Assessment that includes the verbal, numerical and abstract elements is 18 minutes long.
+The standard Saville Assessment that includes the verbal, numerical and abstract elements is 18 minutes long for 6 minutes per one section.

 If the employer has requested that you complete the optional elements of any of the spatial, mechanical or error-checking, you’ll receive more time than the 18 minutes.